 Thinking about 12.30!

 Finally got away at 3.15!
 Rain not too bad, but well wetted by the time we got into Schlink Hilton by 5.30, and it was great!
 A big wood-stove with glass door, very efficient, big room with lots of windows, beds with matresses!, and pillows!

 We decided to stay, as the rain was coming down in stair-rods.
 It did clear beautifully by eight, though, and we had a great sunset.
-After dinner we walked up to Schlink pass and phoned home - Wendy at a BPW meeting, but Sam in.
+After dinner we walked up to Schlink pass and phoned home - Wendy at a BPW meeting, but Sam, my son in.

 Good night's sleep, up early to a beautiful day, away by eight, stopped at the pass agin to phone home re love and extra supplies.

 Whites River hut ok but not great, Horse camp hut very good with stove, loft and good water, good table etc.